Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Villahermosa are positioned to serve the city's role as the administrative and logistics hub for the oil and gas industry in the Tabasco and Campeche regions.
-This proximity is critical for latency-sensitive operational technology.
+Proximity To Key Business Districts Data centers in Villahermosa are strategically located to support the administrative and operational hubs of Mexico's oil and gas industry.
+This proximity is critical for applications requiring real-time data processing for exploration and production activities.

 Natural Disaster Risk

-Villahermosa has a moderate natural disaster risk profile, with an INFORM Risk score of 4.9 out of 10 as of September 2025.
-The primary environmental threats requiring specific mitigation planning are significant and frequent.
+Villahermosa has a moderate overall disaster risk profile, with a score of 4.9 out of 10 as of September 2025.
+Site selection and facility engineering must account for several specific environmental threats.

-• Coastal Flood: Moderate risk (6.3/10) due to proximity to the Gulf of Mexico.
+• Coastal Flood: Moderate risk (6.3/10) due to its proximity to the coast.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business